Juniper/vmx-docker-lwaftr/README.md

 cd ..
 ```

-This will clone branch v2.4.1-snabb from a private qemu repository, build the Docker container *buildqemu* to compile and create a binary tar file for qemu into the current directory, from where it will be copied during the final step into the toplevel build directory by the top level Makefile.
+This will clone branch v2.4.1-snabb from a private qemu repository, build the Docker Container *buildqemu* to compile and create a binary tar file for qemu into the current directory, from where it will be copied during the final step into the toplevel build directory by the top level Makefile.
 In case the qemu must be cloned from a public qemu repository, its imperative to apply the patch qemu/qemu-snabb.diff to allow Snabb to re-connect to the VhostUser Socket after it terminated.
 The patch works also on v2.5.0 but needs adjustements for v2.6.0

 ### 2. Build Snabb